Mat Herben: Political work

-Between March and May 2002 he was spokesman of the Lijst Pim Fortuyn and from May 2002 until October 2004 chairman of this party.
-In November 2006, he retired as a member of the House of Representatives of the Netherlands.
 In parliament, Herben campaigned against female genital mutilation, and in accordance to Fortuyn's policy, called for the practice to be banned.
 In November 2003 Prime Minister Balkenende and Minister of Justice Piet Hein Donner called for a limit on the number of satires about the Dutch royal family.
 During the debate on the matter, Herben put on a red clown nose before speaking at the interruption microphone in parliament to ask whether this would violate the proposed rules.
 Balkenende then complimented him on his nose.
 One of his last activities in parliament involved campaigning to limit the influence of the European Union on Dutch regulations.
 In November 2006 Herben submitted a private member's bill to end all EU influence together on Dutch domestic regulation with Reformed Political Party politician Kees van der Staaij, but when the LPF lost all representation in parliament during the 2006 Dutch general election, Van der Staaij took on this defense.
 In June 2009 the vote in the House of Representatives was postponed, but in September 2015 the House of Representatives approved this.
 The treatment in the Senate was then halted for two years.
 On 9 April 2019, the Senate rejected this proposal, after thirteen years.

-Between 2005 and 2009, Herben was an author for STA-VAST, the magazine of the Dutch right wing conservative organization Oud-Strijders Legioen.
+Between 2005 and 2009, Herben returned to journalism as an author for STA-VAST, the magazine of the Dutch right-wing conservative organization Oud-Strijders Legioen.

+In 2018, Herben made a small return to politics in which he was elected as a councilor for the Lokaal Montfoort party.
+He was re-elected for another term in 2022.

+Personal life

 Herben now lives in Linschoten.
 He is interested in defence, international security and aviation.

-In 2018, Herben made a small return to politics in which he was elected as a councilor for the Lokaal Montfoort party.

-Herben has been married since 1975 and has one daughter.
+He has been married since 1975 and has one daughter.
 He is a Catholic and also a Freemason.